Full-Stack Aerial Mycelium Development

 Myco-Relational Aesthetics

-My personal mycological practice leverages fungal biology, image processing pipelines, open-source technology, and data science to explore mediated interactions with fungal physicality, behavior, and kinetics.
+My personal mycological practice leverages fungal biology, image processing pipelines, open-source technologies, and data science to explore mediated interactions with fungal physicality, behavior, and kinetics.
 Ultimately reaching for translational tools for mitigating the physical, linguistic, and temporal differences between human and fungal perspectives.
 This practice is very much a non-linear strategy for elaborating a deeper basis and toolkit for practical morphological engineering with filamentous fungi, where endpoint application is typically in my Mycomaterial & Mycofabrication development work with Ecovative.

 Sample of a contribution to Yenikapi’s Museum - Museum of Exhalation, an artwork by Orkan Telhan for the 17th Istanbul Biennial.